Who We Are » Structure & Governance

 Jo Mitchell is a Speech and Language Therapist with over 10 years of clinical experience.
 Jo specializes in rural generalist care and is the Professional Lead for Whanganui Te Whatu Ora.
 She is currently undergoing a secondment as the acting clinical manager for Speech and Language Therapy and Dietitians.
 Jo has a passion for providing excellent patient care and dedicated to continuous professional development.
 She is a team player and encourages others to work hard and succeed.
 In her free time, Jo likes to hike, sew, and receives Pool 8 Ball coaching from her husband.
 Jo is keen utilise her skills to support the NZSTA and it's members.
 If elected, she aims to utilise and develop her skills to find new and innovative ways to support members and improve communication across the motu.

-Professional development portfolio (MSLTP)
+portfolio TBC (MSLTP)

 NZSTA Office